 “That’s probably a bad idea,” I replied, and then waited.

-“You know all this because your Svengali, or what?”
+“You know all this because you’re Svengali, or what?”
 Keating demanded, getting control of himself by becoming aggressive.

 “Is he an officer?”
 I asked, innocently.

 “Svengali,” I said patiently.
 But I didn’t give him a chance to answer because I was bone tired and didn’t want to banter further.